 The purpose of the Forces of Change Assessment (FOC) is to identify trends, factors, and events that are likely to impact health and quality of life in our community.
 The assessment is an environmental scan that is intended to inform our strategic planning process.
 The Gwinnett County FOC was completed in two stages, a survey identifying forces of change and then discussions regarding the potential opportunities or threats associated with each force of change.
 The initial stage consisted of a survey that was sent to the Gwinnett Coalition for Health and Human Services board members for completion January 22-27, 2018.
 Respondents were given an explanation of Forces of Change and asked to list up to 10 forces that were impacting our community.
 Survey responses were analyzed by a United Way intern and a health department employee.
-The following Forces of Change were identified based on review of the responses provided by 26 board members.
-The percentage indicates how many of the respondents included a relevant response in the category listed.
+The Forces of Change were identified based on review of the responses provided by 26 board members.
 A full description of the FOC methods and results is available in Attachment C.

 The 2017-2018 Gwinnett Coalition Comprehensive Youth Health Survey was conducted by the Gwinnett Coalition with Gwinnett County Public School students in grades 6-8, and 9-12.
-A total of 32,263 students (50.3% middle school, 49.7% high school).
+A total of 32,263 students participated (50.3% middle school, 49.7% high school).
 Attachment B includes additional information regarding the Gwinnett County Youth Survey.